amckinney/backend-dev/docs/08-lesson.md

 languages, so that programmers can write code with stronger abstractions and therefore a simpler development environment.

-However, there's always a tradeoff: a compiler ideally produces efficient code in the low-level representation, but it's often not as efficient as it could be written manually.
+However, there's always a trade-off: a compiler ideally produces efficient code in the low-level representation, but it's often not as efficient as it could be written manually.
 This is not always the case though; [Common Lisp][3] (which compiles to C) was found to be faster than C in [a specific area of genetic programming][4].
 This